MIDS-scaling-up/v2/week05/hw/README.md

 Please read this before attempting the lab:

 * To start an interactive TensorFlow container, run `docker run --privileged --rm -p 6006:6006 -ti tensorflow bash`.
 Note the ```--rm```:  when you type `exit`, this container will be removed from your TX2.
+* You obviously don't need to install TensorFlow in the container explicitly (as the lab instructions suggest) ; it's already installed for you as a result of the Dockerfile instructions.
 * In the command above, 6006 is the port number that Tensorboard uses.
 Once you launch Tensorboard (step 4), you be able to connect to the Tensorboard instance by typing http://ipaddressofyourtx2:6006
 * Remember to use python3 instead of regular python for all commands, since as we mentioned above, Nvidia does not currently provide a TensorFlow distro for python2
 * Once you are inside the interactive container, proceed to clone the TF for poets repository and proceed with 3+ sections of lab.
 Make sure you do all of the optional sections, except the "next steps" section 9.